alecloudenback/sst/readme.md

 -   Can add multiple stations, but passengers don't have a behavior other than getting off at the next stop
 -   On chart, each direction doesn't have different colors
--   Refactor list to avoid overhead (?)
+-   Refactor list to avoid overhead (would have to learn more about prototypal chain and inheritance)

 Next Steps
 -----------------